panu-kangas/panu-kangas/README.md

 # Hi there!
 My name is Panu ☺️

-Welcome to my GitHub! 👋
+Welcome to my GitHub page! 👋

 Here you can find all of my cool programming projects including games, Hive Helsinki coding school assignments and even a bash-shell replica 🔥